Devamuthan/sticky-notes-react/README.md

 3. Remove a note from the board.
 4. View the currently active notes.
 5. Any of the operation that is performed above will also be stored in firestore.
+6. Live updation of data, now the operation performed on a note from one client can be viewed by all the clients without reloading

 To view the live website, visit: https://sticky-notes-react-app.web.app/